-Hacking generally refers to technical effort for manipulating the behaviour of the network connections and connected systems.
-At first, the hacking took place in 1960’s with MIT students coming up with some findings in the computing process.
+Hacking generally refers to technical effort for manipulating the behavior of the network connections and connected systems.
+At first, the hacking took place in 1960s with MIT students coming up with some findings in the computing process.

 In this article, we are going to explore the below-mentioned topics related to Ethical Hacking: